 Major headings are to be column centered, numbered, and in a capitalized bold

 font.
-Manually insert numbers; do NOT use the Bullets and Numbering feature of Word.
+Manually insert numbers; do NOT use the Bullets or Numbering feature of Word.
 Do NOT indent the first line of the paragraph immediately following the heading, but DO indent all subsequent paragraphs by 0.2".

 First Level Subheadings are to be numbered, left justified, bold font, and Title Case.
 No blank line is to appear between the sub-heading and the text.
 Do NOT indent the paragraph immediately following the subheadings, but DO indent all subsequent paragraphs by 0.2".